JackyYangPassion/mobile-sdk/sdk/docs/GroupApi.md

 Get user groups

-Filter All groups where user is participant or group is public
+Get groups where user is participant or group is public

 ### Example
 ```kotlin